jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 sudo apt update
 sudo apt install docker-compose-plugin

-# verify that the installation was successful
+# verify that the installation of docker compose was successful
 docker compose version
 ```